TKomericki/Rhetos-wiki/Development-environment-setup.md

 ## IIS Express setup

-Follow the steps in this chapter **only if using IIS Express instead of IIS**.
+Follow the steps in this section **only if using IIS Express instead of IIS**.
-IIS is recommended (see the previous chapter), but IIS Express can be useful if a restricted environment is needed on the development machine.
+IIS is recommended (see the previous section), but IIS Express can be useful if a restricted environment is needed on the development machine.

 The following instructions use tools from the Rhetos source repository.